Chris Parry (Royal Navy officer)

 Rear Admiral Christopher John Parry, (born 29 November 1953) is a British retired Royal Navy officer who was the first chair of the British Government's Marine Management Organisation until November 2010.

 Education

 Parry was educated at Portsmouth Grammar School, Jesus College, Oxford, where he read modern history, and the University of Reading, where his Doctor of Philosophy degree was awarded in 2017 for a thesis titled "Do Norman Dixon's theories about incompetence apply to senior naval commanders?"

 Naval career

 Parry joined the Royal Navy as a seaman officer in 1972 and then became an observer in the Fleet Air Arm in 1979.

+He saw service in the Fleet Carrier HMS Ark Royal as a trainee officer during the course of which he appeared in the BBC fly on the wall documentary, Sailor.

+Showing life on board the ship during a February-to-July 1976 Western Atlantic deployment, Parry ostensibly features in the episode "Officer Territory" which details his training with him holding educational English lessons for members of the ship's company in addition to taking his role on the bridge evading a Russian spy ship as well as taking advice on the handling of men from the Fleet Master At Arms.

+Parry again features in the penultimate episode of the series, Sailor (Eight Years On) where having transferred to the Fleet Air Arm he gives an account of his role in the attack on the Argentine submarine ARA Santa Fe during the retaking of South Georgia.

 In 1982, he was mentioned in despatches for his actions during the Falklands War, his part in rescuing sixteen SAS troopers from Fortuna Glacier in South Georgia and for the detection and disabling of the Argentinian submarine Santa Fe.
 He believes depth charges he launched were the first "shots" fired in the recapture of the Falklands.